MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

 | Single RDMA-capable network adapter                 | *          |                         |                             | *                     |
 | Multiple RDMA-capable network adapters              | ***        | *                       |                             | *                     |

-For non-RDMA network adapters, the ideal solution is to combine NIC Teaming with SMB Multichannel.
+For non-RDMA network adapters, the ideal solution is to combine NIC teaming with SMB Multichannel.
 This combination provides the best throughput and also provides fault tolerance for applications that use SMB and other protocols.

-When you use RDMA-capable network adapters, NIC Teaming is not a good option, because it disables the RDMA capability of the network adapter.
+When you use RDMA-capable network adapters, NIC teaming is not a good option, because it disables the RDMA capability of the network adapter.

 ### Example configurations without SMB Multichannel

 If you plan to use a single network adapter without RSS, you do not benefit from multiple network connections, and therefore, SMB Multichannel is not used.
-Also, if you plan to use network adapters of different speeds, SMB Multichannel automatically selects the fastest network adapter because network adapters that are the same type, such as RDMA, RSS, or none, and have the same speed are simultaneously used by SMB Multichannel.
+Also, if you plan to use network adapters of different speeds, SMB Multichannel automatically selects the fastest network adapter.
+This is because network adapters that are the same type (such as RDMA, RSS, or neither) and have the same speed are simultaneously used by SMB Multichannel.
 The slower network adapters are idle.

 ## Test SMB Multichannel